 Can I run DeepSeek-V3 on a MacBook Pro?

-No. DeepSeek-V3 requires at least 72GB RAM for Q4 quantization (56GB for Q3).
-Only Mac Studio with 96GB+ RAM or a Mac Pro with sufficient memory can run it.
+No. DeepSeek-V3 requires roughly 72GB RAM for Q4 quantization (about 56GB for Q3).
+Only a Mac Studio with 96GB+ RAM can run it comfortably.
 For MacBook Pro users, Qwen 3.5-35B-A3B is the recommended alternative.

 Which model is better for coding on Mac?